Do you know How to care for orchids once you get them home? Many of us could use some pointers on these lovely exotic flowering plants.

 This guide is focused on phalaenopsis orchid care.
 There are well over 60 different varieties of this popular orchid.
 It is know as the moth orchid since its flowers grow shaped like a moth.

-If you have a store bought orchid you probably brought home a variety of phalaenopsis.
+If you have a store bought orchid you probably brought home one of the 60 varieties of phalaenopsis.
+Moth orchids are easy to grow if you get one in good health to begin with.

-They are so varied and extremely beautiful. they look more delicate than they actually are.
+Phalaenopsis orchids are available in many colors and patterns.
+They are extremely beautiful.
+They look more delicate than they actually are.
 With good basic care your orchid will live happily in your home for many years.

 Moth Orchids are Great for Beginners: